alignalghii/reversed-polish-notation-translator/README.md

         translate "1*(2+3)" `shouldBe` "123+*
 ```

-As for the other testing tool, QuickCheck is a good additional motivation to use Haskell: property testing is a very strong tool, because random generation provides hundreds of samples for free.
-And also because it motivates the programmer towards grasping core properties on a higher level.
-Here, a kind of V-shape pattern for property testing is used:
+Although intuitively this seems to be a sufficient coverage for the specification of the problem, the so-called *property testing* often provides more thorough testing, because random generation provides hundreds of samples for free.
+Of course, that comes for a price, but this is infact rather an advantage rather than a disadvantage: property testing motivates the programmer towards grasping core properties on a higher level, and a good unserstanding of the very algebra of the problem.

+Here, QuickCheck will be used for this property testing tool, but the more important question is how we can grasp the task and generalize in into algebraic properties.
+It can be done indeed: let us discover a kind og V-shape pattern:

 ```haskell
 prop_translate :: SimpleArithmetic -> Bool